101-A Chadwick Square Court Hendersonville, NC 28739

 What Causes TMJ?

-Sometimes the cause of temporomandibular joint disorders can be pinpointed by our dental specialists.
+Sometimes, our dental specialists can pinpoint the cause of temporomandibular joint disorders.
 Common causes of TMJ disorders can include:

 Patients with these conditions are more prone to developing TMJ disorders because they put the jaw under pressure.
 This pressure can be painful and may result in more problems for patients.
 If you suspect that you suffer from a TMJ disorder, please contact our office at (828) 247-7001.
 Dr. Christy or a member of her dental team will help you find the cause of your pain and treat it accordingly.